hpointu/hpointu.github.io/_posts/2020-09-27-neovim-aniseed-plugin.md

 to our vim config, so we point to our local directory.

 Open a new vim instance to edit a text file, and try the command `:MLTSynonyms`.

+You can find the repository for the plugin [Here](https://github.com/hpointu/mlt.nvim)